Cease and Desist Letter Template

 What is a cease and desist letter?

-Common uses for a cease and desist letter
+When to use a cease and desist letter

 Cease and desist letters are commonly used in situations involving: